bennn/glob/README.md

 The matches returned by either function should be exactly the same as those returned by the Unix glob `file . -name glob-path-string`.
 Please submit an issue if you find a counterexample.

+Both functions accept an optional boolean argument.
+When this argument is `#t`, search results will include dotfiles matching the pattern.
+(Dotfiles are filtered by default unless matched for explicitly.)

 Globbing 101
 ---